deadsetbit/gaming-couch-unity/README.md

 ## 2) Create and link player prefab

-- create Player.cs script extend GamingCouchPlayer, or modify your existing player script
+- create Player.cs script extend GCPLayer, or modify your existing player script
 - create player prefab and assign the script to it
 - link the player prefab to the "player prefab" field in GamingCouch game object (via inspector)